How to Start Managing Change When the Change is Unclear

 Incomplete Information Exists

 Given a lack of information about a project solution and design, what can you realistically do at project initiation to move your project and people forward with an important change?
-In 2011, change practitioners who participated in Prosci’s Best Practices in Change Management benchmarking research shared several helpful approaches.
+Participants in Prosci’s Best Practices in Change Management benchmarking research shared several helpful approaches.
 These ideas remain valid today and are considered evergreen.

 Top suggestions for actions include: